 While companies like IKEA offer countless storage-focused furniture options, there are also a few handy tricks you can use to organize your home.
 Trundle beds and fold-away desks are always an ideal solution for maintaining precious square footage.
 But sometimes can be expensive to purchase new furniture.

 Piano hinges and some smart bracing or even just some adhesive velcro strips can turn an old thrift store find into a super functional and personalized piece of furniture.
 Attaching small casters to old drawers makes for easy under-the-bed hideaway containers.
+You can even consider furniture with dual purpose like your kids bed with hidden drawers which may serve as their stuffed animal storage.
 There are lots of creative options out there to help use every square inch.

 One of the most underutilized storage spaces in any home is probably the walls.
 Outside of the garage, they tend to serve as a place for art and small shelving for books or knick-knacks.
 But there’s some really precious surface going to waste there.
 Consider shelves, since some good shelving can go a long way in helping you organize existing space.

 Ceiling Space and Hangers

 Once you’ve completely covered your walls in pegboard and fold-out desks, it’s time to look up to greater opportunities.
 Headroom isn’t something you ever want to sacrifice.
 But no one wants to go walking into a hanging bicycle in the dark.
 Luckily, there are a few options to be had up there.

 There are entire articles devoted to the creative use of clothes hangers.
 However, behind-the-door hanging shelving and similar solutions for closets can help double or triple the amount of storage in small closets.
 Just remember to store heavier items closer to the floor.

 Russian Nesting Dolls and Compartmentalization